Application

 In cases like this, change your Default.html page into a Default.aspx page (don't forget to change it also in Default.json), read the POSTed data in the code behind and save it to a JavaScript variable named Wisej.userData.

 The sample startup page above receives "Name" and "LastName" from a POST request, saves them into a JavaScript object and saves the object in Wisej.userData.
-It will be available to the Wisej application as a dynamic object in Application.Browser.UserData.
+It will be available to the Wisej.NET application as a dynamic object in Application.Browser.UserData.

 Browser Storage